Home College of Veterinary Medicine Washington State University WSU Faculty &Staff

 - If you didn't major in animal science and take the capstone division livestock nutrition and reproduction classes, obtain the textbooks for these and become familiar with the material.
 Feed is approximately one-half of farm operating cost and feed and feeding problems are a major cause of production diseases.

 - If you didn't have upper division classes in applied farm-level agricultural economics and farm management, obtain the textbooks and become familiar with the material.
-The really important herd-wide decisions in which the veterinarian is involved almost always involve economics and risk.
+The really important herd-wide decisions almost always involve economics and risk.
 The veterinarian that does not understand the economic implications of decision alternatives is of much less use to managers making these decisions than one who does.
-Veterinarians are becoming more involved in establishing procedures and in the hiring, training and monitoring of employees responsible for those procedures.
+Veterinarians are involved in establishing procedures and in the hiring, training and monitoring of employees responsible for those procedures.
 To do this, veterinarians need to understand the principles of labor management including training, monitoring and motivation.
 Finally, the veterinarian's allied industry "competition" usually has this background and level of academic training.

 Identify the competencies expected by practitioners, your future employers, and begin achieving these: